golharam/cohort-matcher/README.md

 6. Generate plots based on results and known patient-to-sample association.

+# Matching Algorithm #

+A minimum of 20 comparable SNPs are required to make a reliable comparison between samples (based on several peer-reviewed papers, references to follow).
+We normally observe 100-2000 comparable SNPs between samples, due to sequencing coverage.

+Based on empirical evidence, two samples that originate from the same subject have a % similarity > 70% are considered a match.
+We typically see >70% similarity for RNA-RNA or RNA-DNA, and > 90% (for DNA-DNA).
+Two samples originating from different subjects have a % similarity < 50% (RNA-DNA or DNA-DNA).
+Anything in between is representative a cross-contamination.

+If a sample has 1 match, and the match comes from the same subject (as annotated in the sample to subject map), there is no swap.
+If a sample as more than 1 match, then:
+  - If all the matches are from the same subject, there is no swap.
+  - If any of the matches are from a different subject, then a swap exists.

 # How to run #

 Refer to the example/ directory